-Before she had chance to get any closer, I quickly took a snap.
-She started moving toward the jeeps so we backed up and made our way round for a different view.
+Before she had a chance to get any closer, I quickly took a snap.
+She started moving toward the jeeps so we backed up and made our way around for a different view.
 But, by that time she had disappeared off into the jungle.

 Although we got lucky, I would definitely recommend a visit here even if you don’t see a tiger.
 The jungle is beautiful to explore.

-Another place of natural beauty to explore is the Siliserh Lake.
+One of the most beautiful places to visit in Alwar is the natural beauty of Siliserh Lake.
 It provides stunning views of turquoise blue water, the hills and beyond.

 While we were here, we saw people speed boating!
 So, if you fancy it – you can get involved.

-Centrally located, the City Palace in Alwar is a great spot for some Rajasthani history.
+Centrally located, the Alwar City Palace is a great spot for some Rajasthani history.
 It is in desperate need of repair but it is worth a visit if you have time.
 It’s completely free of charge.

 You can start at the massive entrance courtyard and then make your way up to the roof for some great aerial views of Alwar.

 There is a museum inside the palace but it charges extra.
 It really isn’t worth the money, so I would save your rupees.

 Places to visit in Alwar – Alwar Fort